dduril/front-end-developer/javascript.md

 ### Date and String objects

-A few examples using the Date object
+A few examples using the Date object.

 	var today = new Date();
 	console.writeln(today.toDateString());